tinatripak/capstone-brainstation-client/README.md

 ### APIs

-- No external APIs will be used.
+- https://api-ninjas.com/api/rhyme will be used for getting thymes to the specific word

 ### Sitemap